Utøya: 2011 massacre

 On 22 July 2011, a mass shooting took place at the AUF's summer youth camp, where 650 young people were staying.
-Anders Behring Breivik arrived alone on Utøya dressed as a police officer and told those on the island that he was there for security reasons following the explosions in Oslo which took place a few hours before.
+Anders Behring Breivik arrived alone on Utøya dressed as a police officer and told those on the island that he was there for security reasons following the explosions in Oslo which he caused a few hours earlier.
 He then began shooting at individuals, continuing until the police arrived one hour after the first alarm call.
 The suspect immediately surrendered.
 Combined, the attacks in Oslo and Utøya left 77 dead, with 69 killed on the island, 33 of whom were under the age of 18.

 After the massacre

-According to the island's manager (as of 2016), Jørgen Frydnes, "Rapidly it became clear, that ... [the bereaved]needed more time.
+According to the island's manager (as of 2016), Jørgen Watne Frydnes, "Rapidly it became clear, that ... [the bereaved] needed more time.
 [Construction work, or] The construction was put on hold for two years".

 After the attack, several donations were given to AUF for the restoration of the island.
-Some of the buildings would be demolished, including parts of the cafeteria building where 13 people had been killed.
-Some of the buildings had been demolished, as of 2016.
+Some of the buildings had been demolished, as of 2016, including parts of the cafeteria building where 13 people had been killed.

 With some disagreement having been bridged (as of 2016), the future of Utøya has been a source of disagreements among the victims of the attacks and their families.
 While the AUF planned to rapidly rebuild and return to Utøya, others wanted to leave the island as a memorial to the dead.

 The massacre at Utøya remains the deadliest mass shooting worldwide committed by a single perpetrator.